STS-29: Crew

-Crew seating arrangements
+Crew seat assignments

 Mission summary

 Discovery lifted off from Launch Complex 39B, Kennedy Space Center, at 9:57:00 a.m.
 EST on March 13, 1989.
 The launch was originally scheduled for February 18, 1989, but was postponed to allow for the replacement of faulty liquid oxygen turbopumps on the three main engines.
 The amended target date of March 11, 1989, was postponed by 1 day, because of the failure of a master event controller (MEC); #2 when it was powered up during prelaunch checkout, as well as an additional day to replace a faulty fuel preburner oxidizer valve (FPOV).
 On the rescheduled launch day of March 13, 1989, the launch was delayed for nearly two hours because of ground fog and high upper winds.
 A waiver was approved for the orbiter's wing loads.

 The primary payload was TDRS-D, the third and final component of the Tracking and Data Relay Satellite System (TDRSS) constellation in geosynchronous orbit.
 The three on-orbit satellites were stationed over the equator at about 35900 km above Earth; two of them were positioned 130° apart, while the third was located between them as an on-orbit spare.

 On Flight Day 1, one of three cryogenic hydrogen tanks which supplied shuttle's electricity-generating fuel cells exhibited erratic pressure fluctuations.
 It was deactivated while engineers studied the problem, and the crew was told to conserve electrical power.
 The tank was reactivated on Flight Day 3, March 15, 1989, and operated successfully thereafter.

 Discovery landed on March 18, 1989, after orbit 80, one orbit earlier than planned, in order to avoid possible excessive wind buildup expected at the landing site.
-The shuttle touched down on Runway 22 at Edwards Air Force Base, California, at 9:35|51 a.m.
+The shuttle touched down on Runway 22 at Edwards Air Force Base, California, at 9:35:51 a.m.
 EST. The total mission duration was 4 days, 23 hours, 38 minutes, and 52 seconds.